 Connect every gadget on a power strip and turn off the power strip when the device is not in use.
 The desktop computer draws a lot of energy even in sleep mode.
-So the best way is to shut them off and disconnect from the socket completely.
+So the best way is to shut them off and disconnect them from the socket completely.

 10. The Effortless Option to Lower Your Electric Bill

-However, there is a unique way by which you can lower your electric bill without any hassle, product upgradation, spending money to insulate the roof, water tank, etc. etc.
+However, there is a unique way by which you can lower your electric bill without any hassle, product upgradation, spending money to insulate the roof, water tank, etc., etc.

 The best part is- you don’t even have to take a single step outside your house or lift a finger.
 Yes, it sound’s like a dream for you know.

 But as soon as I tell you “HOW,” You will be like- Why the heck on Earth was I unaware of this till now?

 No Prize for Guessing- We are talking about BillTrim.
 As the name suggests, we trim your bills to the tune of $1000+ every year without you putting in any extra effort.

 As we know the difficulties in compromising with the current lifestyle.
 Intending to address this pain, we came up with an idea to take the bills from our loved customers and negotiate them.

 BillTrim analyzes your bills with the database of 100,000+ customer’s bills, and if any one of them is paying lesser than you with the same usage and in the same locality, we fight with your service provider on your behalf.